Toolbar Config object¶

 Deprecated toolbar config

 The old toolbar configuration is still supported for now (but is deprecated).
 This allows the config to be provided as an array that defines just the left side of the toolbar.
-The right side will always show the zoom actions (zoomIn, zoomOut, zoomToFit) and a notifications panel icon (if a notification configuration object is provided in the <CommonCanvas>
+The right side will always show the zoom actions (zoomIn, zoomOut, zoomToFit) and a notifications panel icon (if a notification configuration object is provided in the <CommonCanvas> React object).
+These right side actions will always show on the right-hand side of the toolbar and are handled internally by the canvas.
+The entries in the array follow the same definition as described above.
+Note: there is no need to provide a palette action in the array because a palette icon and following divider will automatically be added to the toolbar when a palette is specified for the canvas.

 An example of the toolbar config array should look like this: